-Through the project with Conduent, DSS will transfer and implement the Delaware Child Support system in South Carolina as the Palmetto Automated Child Support System (PACSS).
-Conduent will also implement a Family Court Case Management System (FCCMS) to be used by County Clerks of Court throughout the state.
+Through the project with Conduent, DSS transferred and implemented the Delaware Child Support system in South Carolina as the Palmetto Automated Child Support System (PACSS).
+Conduent is also implementing a Family Court Case Management System (FCCMS) to be used by County Clerks of Court throughout the state.

-The timeline for the project consists of a 3 year development phase and a 1 year implementation phase.
-A 4 month production pilot phase will begin with the DSS central system and 3 SC counties in October of 2018.
-After pilot, the system will be deployed over an 8 month period across the remaining 43 counties and 4 DSS regional offices.
-Statewide system implementation will be complete in September of 2019.
+The timeline for the project consisted of a 3-year development phase and a 1-year implementation phase.
+A 4-month production pilot phase was completed with the DSS central system and 4 SC counties beginning in October of 2018.
+After pilot, the system was deployed over an 8-month period across the remaining 43 counties and 4 DSS regional offices